-Yes, visit this webpage to learn more: PGT-A Testing on this page.
+Yes, visit this webpage to learn more: PGT-A Testing

 Yes, if there are multiple embryos from the same profile, you can secure additional embryos for an additional charge.
-You will be responsible for yearly storage of additional embryos.
+You will be responsible for the yearly storage of additional embryos.

-Yes, gender selection is a possibly when using donated embryos.
+Yes, gender selection is possible when using donated embryos.
 Typically, there are several donated embryos listed on our donor embryo database that have already had genetic testing done and the sex of the embryos has been determined.
 If this is the case, you will be able to see the sex of the embryo listed in the profile!

 The grading of an embryo is determined by the embryologist at the time the embryo is frozen.
 It is a method used to evaluate the quality of the embryo.

 At HRC Fertility, the embryo grading is as follows:

 Fully Hatching Blastocyst (FHB)Hatching Blastocyst (HB) BB or better = A

 Expanding Blastocyst (XB) BB or AA = A-/B+ X

 Early Blastocyst (EB) AA or BB = C+/C

 Compacting (Comp) = C-